robert-westenberger/knowledgebase/mathematics/discrete-mathematics/partial-orderings.md

 **c.** Yes in all cases, by property (2) of the definition of $\preceq$.
 In this case $m-1=0$, and the statement that the first zero characters of $x$ and $y$ are the same is true by default.
 **d.** Yes by property (3) of the definition of $\preceq$ **e.** No because $y$ is not related to $x$ by $R$.

+# Hasse Diagrams
+A Hasse diagram is a digraph for a finite poset that has mandatory edges removed.
+For example,